prem-kumar-reddy/Bayes-Classifier-Project/README.md

 # Bayes-Classifier-Project
 Naives Bayes Classifier used to test and predict heart data.

+## Problem Statement
-Probabilistic classification using statistical Naïve Bayes’ classifier
+### Probabilistic classification using statistical Naïve Bayes’ classifier
 Reference: Heart disease Dataset
 a) Split the dataset into training and testing set appropriately.
 Obtain the appropriate contingency table from an training data set comprising the prior and posterior